kanchwala-yusuf/Damn-Vulnerable-Terraform-Project/README.md

 # Damn Vulnerable Terraform Project
-Example of a vulnerable terraform project
+Example of a vulnerable terraform project.